baianat-experiments/file-uploader/README.md

 <form class="dropper" id="dropper"></form>
 ```

-Then create new `dropper` instance, you have to path uploading url to it
+Then create new `dropper` instance, you have to path the uploading url to it

 ```js
 let dropper = new Dropper('#dropper', {